An ex-insurance professional is facing not only multiple counts of embezzlement, however a drug charge quietly too.

-Former NFL star arrested for insurance fraud
+Former National football league star charged with insurance fraud

 Texas man sentenced for workers’ comp fraud